IvanLugo1631/e-commerce/README.md

-# Ecommerce App
+# Ecommerce App - DEMO

 ## Description
 This is an ecommerce app built with FastAPI.
 It allows users to browse and purchase products online.
+All information is found in there to make it clear how it works.

 ## Installation
 To download and install the app, follow these steps: